-The Audit Committee met six times in fiscal 2022 with the Company's management and Brown Edwards to review significant financial and accounting matters, internal controls and Brown Edwards' audit results.
-Two of these meetings were to review the valuation and related impairment of the Company's investment in the Mountain Valley Pipeline, LLC.
+The Audit Committee met four times in fiscal 2023 with the Company's management and Brown Edwards to review significant financial and accounting matters, internal controls and Brown Edwards' audit results.
 Each meeting was attended by all sitting members.

 Management is responsible for the Company's internal controls and the accounting and financial reporting functions.
 Brown Edwards is responsible for performing an audit and expressing an opinion in accordance with the standards of the Public Company Accounting Oversight Board ("PCAOB") on the Company's consolidated financial statements.
-In this context, the Audit Committee met with management and Brown Edwards to review and discuss the September 30, 2022 consolidated financial statements including a discussion of the acceptability and quality of the accounting principles, the reasonableness of critical accounting policies, the clarity of the disclosures in the financial statements and such other matters as are required to be discussed with the Audit Committee under standards established by the SEC and the PCAOB.
+In this context, the Audit Committee met with management and Brown Edwards to review and discuss the September 30, 2023 consolidated financial statements including a discussion of the acceptability and quality of the accounting principles, the reasonableness of critical accounting policies, the clarity of the disclosures in the financial statements and such other matters as are required to be discussed with the Audit Committee under standards established by the SEC and the PCAOB.